codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 By reading the preceding two sentences, we can understand that the meaning of the words `Python` is different in both sentences.

-In sentence A, the word `Python` refers toa snake.
+In sentence A, the word `Python` refers to a snake.

-In sentence B, the word `Python` refers toa snake.
+In sentence B, the word `Python` refers to a Programming language.